 While foreign employers cannot simply hire workers in the Philippines directly, it is still possible to work with Filipino talent.
 If a company wants to hire employees located in the Philippines, there are multiple ways to hire and pay them compliantly.

-There are several methods for hiring employees or remote workers in the Philippines from another country:
+There are several methods for hiring employees in the Philippines from another country:

 1. Set Up an Entity in the Philippines